cloudy-native/lingolotus.com/story-ideas/intermediate-1.md

 Story 2: At the Market
-Theme: Shopping for foodPurpose: Learn vocabulary for shopping and food preferences
+Theme: Shopping for food
+Purpose: Learn vocabulary for shopping and food preferences

 Do you like going to the market?
 Yes, I go to the market every Saturday.